ldmcdona/Mastermind/README.md

 If you guess a correct number in the correct space the 'match' count will go up one.

 That's basically it.
 Tried to bug-proof the inputs.
+Literally just did it in an hour or so.